DavisLaboratory/scDECAF/README.md

 See notebooks in the [reproducibility repository](https://github.com/DavisLaboratory/scDECAF-reproducibility)

 ## Quick start

+scDECAF takes the followings as input:

+**data** : A numeric matrix of log-normalised single cell gene expression (SCT normalisation from seurat, scran or scanpy normalised data)

+**genesetlist**: A list of lists.
+Each element of the list is a list of gene IDs or symbols (depending on `rownames(data)`) in a gene set.
+The outer list has to be named.

+**hvg**: Character vector of highly variable genes in `data`.
+If the data is already subsetted on HVGs, then set this to `rownames(data)`

+**embedding**: A numeric matrix 2-D or higher dimensional embedding of the cells, e.g. UMAP, PCA, PHATE, Diffusion components etc.

+**min_gs_size** : Scalar.
+Minimum number of genes in a gene set (after considering hvgs)

+**lambda**: Shrinkage regulariser penalty

 ```{r}
 # sparse selection of most relevant genesets
 # also plots number of genesets surviving the sparsity threshold